ucsb-cs156-s21/proj-ucsb-courses-search/frontend/docs/auth0.md

 * Do not be confused that there is a Client Id and Client Secret on Auth0 page; this is a *different* client id and client secret.
 * Instead, navigate to the "Connections -> Social" page in the sidebar, as shown in the image below.
 * Click on "Google" and fill in the "Client ID" and "Client Secret" you just generated.
-* Make sure to click "Save" at the bottom of the dialog to save your changes.
+* Make sure to scroll down and click "Save Changes" at the bottom of the dialog to save your changes.

-For developing on localhost, this is all you have to do.
+For developing on localhost, this is all you have to do to enable Auth0 login.
 Once you have deployed your app to production, follow the next step.

 ![auth0 connections social](./images/auth0-connections-social.png)